smithfarm/ceph/SubmittingPatches.rst

     ./run-make-check.sh

-If your patchset does not build, or if one or more of the "make check" tests fails, but the error shown is not obviously related to your patchset, don't let that dissuade you from opening a PR.
+If your branch does not build, or if one or more of the "make check" tests fails, but the error shown is not obviously related to your changes, don't let that dissuade you from opening a PR.
 The Ceph project has a Jenkins instance which will build your PR branch and run "make check" on it in a controlled environment.

-Once your patchset builds and passes "make check", you can run even more tests on it by issuing the following commands::
+Once your branch builds and passes "make check", you can run even more tests on it by issuing the following commands::

     cd build